- Java Tutorial

 Inheritance:

-- Inheritance allows a class (subclass) to inherit properties and behaviors from another class (superclass).
+- Inheritance allows a new class (subclass) to adopt the properties and methods of an existing class (superclass).
+It represents an "is-a" relationship.
+For example, a

 class Animal {